medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 Examples include:

 * Addition of one or more new codes to existing terminology artefacts (e.g. a new category).
+* Corrections to display names that do not affect semantic meaning.
 * Changes that do not affect functionality but still require updated documentation or user guidance – e.g. clarifying a code definition or providing new usage instructions.

 #### 2.1.3 Patch version